Rolleksy/Tasks-NodeJS/README.md

     Methods:
         - createListFromCart(cart): Creates a list of books from the user's cart.
         - toString(): Displays the ordered items in a concise format.
-        - calculateTotalPrice(): Calculates the total price of items in the order.
         - applyDiscount(discountPercentage): Applies a discount to the order based on the given percentage.